dancoombs/bundler-spec/p2p-specs/p2p-interface.md

 #### Global topics

-The primary global topics used to propagate user operations to all nodes on the network is `UserOperationsWithEntryPoint`.
+The primary global topics used to propagate user operations to all nodes on the network is `verified_user_operations`.

-##### `user_ops_with_entry_point`
+##### `verified_user_operations`

-The `user_ops_with_entry_point` topic is the concatenation of EntryPoint address and a list of UserOperations corresponding to the entry point address.
-This message is serialized using SSZ.
+The `verified_user_operations` topic is used to gossip user operations on mempool topics where the user operation is valid.

-The following validations MUST pass before forwarding the `user_ops_with_entry_point` on the network:
+The following validations MUST pass before forwarding the `verified_user_operations` on the network:
-- [IGNORE] `verified_at_block_hash` is too far in the past.
+- _[IGNORE]_ `verified_at_block_hash` is too far in the past.
-- [REJECT] If any of the sanity checks specified in the [EIP](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-4337.md#client-behavior-upon-receiving-a-useroperation) fails.
+- _[REJECT]_ If any of the sanity checks specified in the [EIP](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-4337.md#client-behavior-upon-receiving-a-useroperation) fails.
-- [REJECT] If the simulated validation of the user operation fails.
+- _[REJECT]_ If the simulated validation of the user operation fails.

+Upon receiving a user operation from an `eth_sendUserOperation` RPC call, a bundler SHOULD:

+1. Simulate the user operation to determine which mempools it is valid on.
+2. It the user operation is valid on the canonical mempool, ONLY send it on the canonical mempool topic.
+3. Else, gossip the user operation on each mempool topic for which the user operation is valid.

 ### Encodings

 Topics are post-fixed with an encoding.
 Encodings define how the payload of a gossipsub message is encoded.

 ssz_snappy - All objects are SSZ-encoded and then compressed with Snappy block compression.
-Example: The `user_ops_with_entry_point` topic string of the canonical mempool is /account_abstraction/<mempool_id>/user_ops_with_entry_point/ssz_snappy, the <mempool_id> is `TBD` (the IPFS hash of the mempool yaml/JSON file) and the data field of a gossipsub message is a UserOpsWithEntryPoint that has been SSZ-encoded and then compressed with Snappy.
+Example: The `verified_user_operations` topic string of the canonical mempool is /account_abstraction/<mempool_id>/verified_user_operations/ssz_snappy, the <mempool_id> is `TBD` (the IPFS hash of the mempool yaml/JSON file) and the data field of a gossipsub message is a UserOpsWithEntryPoint that has been SSZ-encoded and then compressed with Snappy.
 Snappy has two formats: "block" and "frames" (streaming).
 Gossip messages remain relatively small (100s of bytes to 100s of kilobytes) so basic Snappy block compression is used to avoid the additional overhead associated with Snappy frames.

 Implementations MUST use a single encoding for gossip.
 Changing an encoding will require coordination between participating implementations.